wuyang1002431655/tango_with_django_19/manuscript/chapter-git.md

     Date:   Mon Jul 1 03:56:53 2013 -0700
         Initial commit

 From this list, you can choose a commit to rollback to.
 For the selected commit, you must take the commit hash - the long string of letters and numbers.
-To demonstrate, the top (or HEAD) commit hash in the example output above is `88f41317640a2b62c2c63ca8d755feb9f17cf16e`.
+To demonstrate, the top (or `HEAD`) commit hash in the example output above is `88f41317640a2b62c2c63ca8d755feb9f17cf16e`.
 You can select this in your terminal and copy it to your computer's clipboard.

 With your commit hash selected, you can now rollback your workspace to the previous revision.
 You can do this with the `git checkout` command.
 The following example command would rollback to the commit with hash `88f41317640a2b62c2c63ca8d755feb9f17cf16e`.

 {lang="text",linenos=off}
     $ git checkout 88f41317640a2b62c2c63ca8d755feb9f17cf16e .

 Make sure that you run this command from the root of your workspace, and do not forget to include the dot at the end of the command!
 The dot indicates that you want to apply the changes to the entire workspace directory tree.
 After this has completed, you should then immediately commit with a message indicating that you performed a rollback.
-Push your changes and alert your team members.
+Push your changes and alert your collaborators - perhaps with a pull request.
 From there, you can start to recover from the mistake by putting your head down and getting on with your project.

 X> ### Exercises
 X> If you haven't undertaken what we've been discussing in this chapter already, you should go through everything now to ensure your Git repository is ready to go.
 To try everything out, you can create a new file `README.md` in the root of your `<workspace>` directory.
 The file [will be used by GitHub](https://help.github.com/articles/github-flavored-markdown) to provide information on your project's GitHub homepage.